enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 ### Offchain API considerations

-- **Accuracy**: If using an endpoint that is accurate to the block, this is the most accurate and reliable to get price data in your indexer as most services, including CoinGecko, aggregate price data from many different sources so price feed manipulation is highly unlikely.
-The only real risk you run is if the API goes down or sufferes manipulation, which is very rare for reputable APIs.
+- **Accuracy**: If using an endpoint that is accurate to the block, such as the [Noves Pricing API](https://docs.noves.fi/reference/get_evm-chain-price-tokenaddress), then this is definitely the most accurate and reliable way to get price data in your indexer.
+This is because most offchain API pricing services, aggregate price data from many different sources so that price feed manipulation is highly unlikely.
+The only real risk you run is if the API goes down or sufferes internal manipulation, which is very rare for reputable APIs.
 - **Centralization**: Offchain APIs are typically controlled by a single entity meaning they are very centralized.
 This means that you have to trust the API to provide accurate and reliable price data.
-However, as mentioned, reputable APIs are very unlikely to manipulate price data and this is not a concern for most users.
+However, as mentioned, reputable APIs are very unlikely to manipulate price data and as such this is not a real concern for most users.
 - **Data availability**: Offchain APIs such as CoinGecko provide price feeds for the majority of tokens on the blockchain with real volume.
 However, they may not have price data for newer, low marketcap tokens.
 In that case, you may have to rely on dex pools or oracles to get price data.
 Note that offchain APIs require an api call every time you need price data which will **significantly** slow down your indexer.
 API calls will change your indexer from a fast, event-based indexer to a slow, call-based indexer that may take hours to run.

-Due to the slow nature of rest API calls and the fact that you may need a paid subscription, only use this method if accuracy is of the utmost importance.
-This will help to speed up your indexer and reduce the cost of API calls.
+Due to the slow nature of API calls and the fact that you may need a paid subscription, only use this method if accuracy is of the utmost importance.
+And if using this method in production, cache your call results to speed up your indexer for future runs.

 ## Event handler

-To compare these methods, we will compare the USD values of the Eth added to the USDB/WETH pool on Uniswap v3 after every `Mint` event.
+To aid comparison, we use each of the three methods in turn to get the USD price of the ETH during `Mint` events in the [USDB/WETH pool](https://blastscan.io/address/0xf52B4b69123CbcF07798AE8265642793b2E8990C) on Uniswap V3.
+We further use this USD price to calculate the USD value of the ETH deposited into the pool using the offChain and dex pool prices.

 `npx envio init`

-- For our oracle information, `0x709944a48cAf83535e43471680fDA4905FB3920a` contract and the `UpdatedBeaconSetWithBeacons` event.
+- For our oracle information, [0x709944a48cAf83535e43471680fDA4905FB3920a](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a) contract and the `UpdatedBeaconSetWithBeacons` event.
-- For our dex pool and tvl information, `0xf52B4b69123CbcF07798AE8265642793b2E8990C` contract and the `Swap` and `Mint` event.
+- For our dex pool and tvl information, [0xf52B4b69123CbcF07798AE8265642793b2E8990C](https://blastscan.io/address/0xf52B4b69123CbcF07798AE8265642793b2E8990C) contract and the `Swap` and `Mint` event.

 > config.yaml